raddeana/raddeana.github.io/readme.md

 ### Raddeana
-Will of vacant
+- Will of void
-Crystal of time and space
+- Crystal of time and space
-Eulogize my eternal power
+- Eulogize my eternal power